Rich Man's Woman

-Rich Man's Woman is the first album by Elkie Brooks.
+Rich Man's Woman is the debut album by English rock, blues and jazz singer Elkie Brooks, released in 1975 by A&M Records.

 Background

-Brooks' first solo album was released in 1975 with publicity including a promotional week at Ronnie Scott's Jazz Club in London.
+Publicity for the album included a promotional week at Ronnie Scott's Jazz Club in London.
 The picture sleeve featuring a semi-naked Brooks was controversial.

-Despite an initial marketing campaign, both A&M and Elkie decided to stop promoting the work and to focus on her follow-up album, Two Days Away.
+Despite an initial marketing campaign, Rich Man's Woman failed to enter the UK Albums Chart and both A&M and Brooks decided to stop promoting the work to focus on her follow-up album, Two Days Away.

 The album has been released on CD, coupled with its successor Two Days Away.